cloudevents/spec/cloudevents/formats/cbor-format.md

 ## Abstract

-The CBOR Format for CloudEvents defines how events attributes are expressed in the [CBOR Specification][cbor-spec].
+This specifications defines how to serialize Cloud Events in the [Concise Binary Object Representation (CBOR)][cbor-spec] data format.

 ## Table of Contents